DeWitt Clinton High School

 One of the few remaining large schools in the Bronx, DeWitt Clinton has a demanding college prep program, successful sports teams and a proud history.
-It also struggles with poor attendance and a low graduation rate overall and a turnover in principals.
+It also struggles with poor attendance and a low graduation rate overall.

-On our visit in spring 2013, Dewitt Clinton seemed poised for change.
-The city shrunk the school, which once had almost 5,000 students, to 2,200, to make way for two new small schools—Bronx Collaborative High School and World View High School.
+On our visit in spring 2013, Dewitt Clinton was poised for change.
+The city is shrinking the school, which once had almost 5,000 students, to 2,200, to make way for two new small schoolsBronx Collaborative High School and World View High School.
 Longtime Principal Geraldine Ambrosio retired in June 2013 and was replaced by another seasoned educator and administrator, Santiago Taveras.

-There were high hopes for Taveras because he had extensive experience as a principal, having presided over South Bronx High School during its phase-out and the founding of both Banana Kelly High School and the Urban Assembly Academy for Careers in Sports.
+Taveras has extensive experience as a principal, having presided over South Bronx High School during its phase-out and the founding of both Banana Kelly High School and the Urban Assembly Academy for Careers in Sports.
 He then went to Tweed where he played a key role in devising the Quality Review process for city schools and served as the city's first deputy chancellor for community engagement.
-At the time of his appointment, Taveras told Gotham Schools he hoped to improve technology at Clinton, enhance professional development and boost morale.
-But his tenure came to an abrupt end in 2016 when he was removed by the Department of Education for allegedly changing student grades, the New York Post reported.
-He was replaced in February 2017 by Pierre Orbe, who had been an assistant principal at Talent Unlimited.
+Taveras told Gotham Schools he hopes to improve technology at Clinton, enhance professional development and boost morale.

 The school is proud of its Macy Honors Program, which provides a challenging academic curriculum to talented black and Latino students, most of whom do not pass the test for the specialized high schools.
 Within Macy, there is an even more selective program called "Einstein."
 Nearly all Macy students graduate on time, and many go on to excellent colleges.